ThePizza1k/pr3-HC-gaming-console/README.md

 ![Display](https://i.imgur.com/JyNL7mV.png)
 The console is the dark grey block just left and up from the top left of the color palette.

-The console is currently V1.5BETA.
-The code should work, but it might not.
+The console is currently V1.5.

 Credit to gasterskyRAW for creating the original gaming console with 22 colors.
 This code is adapted from his for the 512 color palette.